Zero Day (film): Website

 An official website was made as a tie-in to promote the film, made to look like an official police report by the fictional "Essex County Sheriff's Department" on the event, describing details about the massacre that were never seen in the final film and glimpses about the perpetrators, the weapons used, and mentions that the movie actually consists of footage sent at the request of Kriegman and Gabriel's parents to an amateur filmmaker friend.
-The website is now archived by use of the Wayback Machine, although some features that would push the narrative that it was real have been lost.
+The website is now archived by use of the Wayback Machine, although some features pushing the narrative that it was real have been lost.

 Reception

 Zero Day has received mostly positive reviews from critics, currently holding a 68% approval rating on Rotten Tomatoes based on 41 critic reviews.
 Despite the positive reception from critics and audiences, Zero Day was a box office bomb, gaining only $8,466 against a $20,000 budget.

+At the 2002 Denver Film Festival, Coccio took part in a panel with Michael Moore, director of Bowling for Columbine, Paul F. Ryan, director of Home Room, and Tom Mauser, father of Columbine victim Daniel Masuer.
+During the panel, Mauser campaigned against the gun show loophole law in Colorado.
+The discussion also brought up violent films.
+According to Coccio, Mauser would watch all these films and would endorse them, saying, "it's a good thing people and artists and filmmakers are exploring this subject matter, we should all explore this subject matter".
+Mauser did not comment specifically on Zero Day, Coccio speculated, "what he thought of my film I don't know, but if I had to guess I would think my film probably distressed him.
+But as I say, he endorsed these films across the board, which was a brave thing to do".

+Discussing mental illness and its portrayal in films, Alyssa Miller, a writer who writes for the site 'Scriptophobic.ca', wrote that "director Ben Coccio created a perfect portrayal of psychopathy in character Andre, who does not have remorse for the things he does, even if they are done to people close to him".
+On the other hand, Alyssa continues, "character Calvin, Andre's accomplice, is more of a sociopath due to his visible remorse towards the people he cares about and his reckless disregard for his own safety".